 La Fonderie: Guided Tour of Brussels' Industrial Heritage

-Tours Guided tours Culture & history Factory & workshop tours Wheelchair accessible Museums & exhibitions Architecture Private tours Sightseeing Educational activities
+Experiences Tours Factory & workshop tours Wheelchair accessible Culture & history Guided tours Private tours Museums & exhibitions Sightseeing Educational activities Architecture

 Discover the industrial heritage of Brussels at La Fonderie - Brussels Museum of Industry and Labour.
 Explore the site of the former Compagnie des Bronzes and “Made in Brussels” exhibition.